-The book is packed with recipes that fit perfectly with my no-fuss theme, and there’s plenty of material to suit everyone’s tastes.
+The book is packed with recipes that fit perfectly with my no-fuss theme, and there's plenty of material to suit everyone's tastes.
 I bookmarked a whole bunch of recipes before finally deciding on the chipotle lentil patties.
-A few notable faves: lentil balls in sweet and sour sauce, loaded breakfast burritos, poblano chiles pinto bean soup, oaxacan tortilla soup, sweet potato chili logs (these look awesome…check them out here), cauliflower tots, cowboy lasagne, and almond butter cookie dough ice cream.
+A few notable faves: lentil balls in sweet and sour sauce, loaded breakfast burritos, poblano chiles pinto bean soup, oaxacan tortilla soup, sweet potato chili logs, cauliflower tots, cowboy lasagne, and almond butter cookie dough ice cream.
 So, yes, all kinds of freezer-friendly deliciousness going on!

 The other thing that I found awesome about this book is the introduction, which is devoted to the how-tos of freezing.
 I have certain foods that I'm generally comfortable freezing, and whenever I'm presented with a big batch of leftovers or a bumper crop from the garden I find myself frantically searching for information on how to freeze my goods.
 I'm happy to say that I now have a resource for all that stuff, complete with information on freezing containers, prep and storage times.